Ketogenic diet for mental health: Come for the weight loss, stay for the mental health benefits?

 Clinical trials slim; basic science promising

 Clinical trials that compare various diets’ outcomes among patients with mental health conditions are sorely lacking.
 For example, while currently there are 2822 clinical trials registered at Clincaltrials.gov for schizophrenia, none of them are examining the ketogenic diet’s impact on this debilitating chronic condition (three however, are examining gluten-free diets.)
-Likewise, there are NO ketogenic interventions among 1180 clinical trials for bipolar disorder, 2711 studies for anxiety, and 5370 for depression.
+Likewise, there are NO ketogenic interventions among 1180 clinical trials for bipolar disorder and 5370 for depression.
 (Although there are still a number of trials for these conditions that are looking at “low-fat healthy diets” or “Mediterranean diets” with plenty of fruits, grains and vegetables.)

 One notable clinical trial of the ketogenic diet for schizophrenia occurred in 1965.
 Back then, one of the authors noted that in some of his schizophrenic patients a carbohydrate binge preceded eruption of their hallucinations and paranoia.
 The study put 10 women with schizophrenia on a ketogenic diet for two weeks.
 The diet was added to their standard treatment of medication and ECT (electroconvulsive therapy) and resulted in a significant decrease in symptoms.
 A week after the women resumed a standard diet, symptoms returned.
 Despite this preliminary, positive outcome, few researchers in the intervening 50 years have investigated the promising potential of the ketogenic diet in schizophrenia.